Spatially quasi-periodic bifurcations from periodic traveling water waves and a method for detecting bifurcations using signed singular values: Introduction

 Because QP waves are represented by periodic functions on higher-dimen\-sional tori, computing large-amplitude QP traveling waves is a high-dimen\-sional nonlinear optimization problem.
 We build on the basic framework of Wilkening and Yu \cite{wilkening2012overdetermined}, who formulated the search for standing waves as an overdetermined nonlinear least squares problem.
 In the present setting of QP traveling waves, we optimize over a two-dimensional array of Fourier coefficients to represent a one-dimensional QP function.
 The 1D water wave equations are imposed in the characteristic direction $(k_1,k_2)$ at each point of a uniform grid overlaid on the two-dimensional QP torus in physical (as opposed to Fourier) space.
 The problem is overdetermined since we zero-pad the Fourier representation of the solution so that the nonlinear least squares solver only has access to the lower-frequency modes of the solution.
 This reduces aliasing errors and improves the efficiency of the computation by reducing the number of degrees of freedom for a given grid spacing.
 We wrote a custom Levenberg-Marquardt solver that employs ScaLapack on a supercomputer to carry out the linear least squares problems that govern the trust region search steps \cite{nocedal}.

-We also present a new test function for locating bifurcation points in infinite dimensional equilibrium problems.
+We also present a new test function\footnote[1]{Here we use terminology from the computational dynamical systems literature \cite{bindel14,kuznetsov:book}, where a test function changes sign at a simple bifurcation; it is not related to test functions from the theory of distributions.} for locating bifurcation points in finite or infinite dimensional equilibrium problems.
 We combine the best features of the singular value decomposition (SVD) approach \cite{chow:svd:88, shen:bif:97}; the Jacobian determinant approach \cite{kuznetsov:book, allgower2012numerical, bindel14, pde2path}; the minimally augmented systems approach \cite{griewank:84, allgower:97, kuznetsov:book, govaerts:book}; and the continuation of invariant subspaces (CIS) approach \cite{demmel01,dieci01,friedman01,beyn01, bindel08,bindel14}.
 To find branch points in equilibrium problems, say $f(q)=0$, where $q=(u,s)$ with $u\in\mbb R^n$ and $s\in\mbb R$, one searches for parameter values $s$ on a path $\mfq(s)$ of solutions at which the dimension of the kernel of the Jacobian $\mc J(s)=f_q(\mfq(s))$ increases by one.
 Often one defines an augmented (or extended) Jacobian, $\mc J^e(s)$, consisting of $\mc J(s)$ with an extra row consisting of a multiple of the transpose of $\mfq'(s)$, which is tangent to the primary branch of solutions.
 In bifurcation problems arising in low-dimensional dynamical systems, the determinant of $\mc J^e(s)$ can be used as a test function that changes sign at simple bifurcations.
+In this case, the method presented here has the same theoretical justification; see, e.g., \cite{allgower2012numerical}.
 In high dimensions, e.g.~after discretizing a continuous problem, it is preferable for many reasons (discussed in Section~\ref{sec:detect:bif}) to search for zeros of the smallest singular value $\sigma_\text{min}(s)$ of $\mc J^e(s)$ rather than using the determinant to locate bifurcation points.
 But singular values are usually computed as non-negative numbers, which leads to slope discontinuities in $\sigma_\text{min}(s)$ at its zeros and precludes the use of root-bracketing methods.
 As shown by Shen \cite{shen:bif:97}, it is still possible to devise a Newton-type method, but this involves approximations of the second derivative operator, $f_{qq}$, applied in certain directions using finite difference approximations, which we aim to avoid.